cognitedata/neat/docs/tutorial/use-cases/knowledge-acquisition.md

 # Knowledge Acquisition

+!!! note annotate "Warning"
+    This tutorial is a work in progress and is not yet complete.

 This tutorial covers how to use `neat` for knowledge acquisition and produce a shared data model in Cognite Data Fusion (CDF).
 The process of knowledge acquisition follow the so-called [Expert Elicitation](https://en.wikipedia.org/wiki/Expert_elicitation), and represtents the recommended way of